 What is Distilled Water?

-The distinct difference is that distilled water has had all the mineral content removed (1).
-In plain terms, this is done by boiling the water, collecting the steam, and condensing it back to water (2).
-Impurities are left behind, resulting in a microbe and mineral-free water that is pure H2O.
+Distilled water has had all its mineral content removed as well as sediment (1).
+This is achieved by boiling the water, collecting the steam, and allowing it to return to a liquid state via condensation (2).
+Any impurities are left behind, creating water that is free from microbes and minerals.

-Filtering water removes microbes but leaves the mineral content behind.
-This is where spring water excels since it’s naturally filtered by the rocks it passes through.
+Filtering water removes microbes but leaves the mineral content where it is.
+Spring water is a natural example of this, as it is filtered by the rocks it flows past.

-Many have turned to bottled water as an alternative to tap water.
-Statistics show that the consumption per person of bottled water in the US has risen from 16 gallons to 42 gallons per year between 1999 and 2017 (3).
+Many people have turned to bottled water as an alternative to tap water, concerned about what it could contain.
+Research indicates that the average annual consumption of bottled water in the United States has risen from 16 gallons to 42 gallons per person from 1999 to 2017 (6).

-Bacteria, viruses, and other disease-causing microbes that live in water, are removed when water is distilled.
-Drinking this pure water could, therefore, reduce the chance of illness.
+Bacteria, viruses, and other dangerous microbes that live in water are left behind when it is distilled.
+This makes the water safer and reduces the chance of illness.

-The number and levels of chemicals that are allowed in drinking water is determined by the US Environmental Protection Agency (EPA) (5).
-The EPA has a zero-tolerance assessment on carcinogenic chemicals or microbial contaminants, such as bacteria and viruses.
-However, many other chemicals are assessed depending on how they affect health, and limits are imposed on these.
+The amount of chemicals that are allowed in drinking water is determined by the US Environmental Protection Agency (EPA) (7).
+The EPA has zero-tolerance for carcinogenic chemicals or microbial contaminants, such as bacteria and viruses.
+However, many other chemicals are assessed and limited based on how they affect health.

-This means your water supply can still contain chemicals.
-Conversely, distilled water will have had all these removed.
-As a result, depending on the quality of your town’s water supply, drinking distilled water could be better for you.
+As such, your water supply could still contain chemicals.
+In contrast, distilled water has had them all removed.
+This means that, depending on the quality of your municipal water supply, distilled water could be better for you.